codotype/codotype.github.io/docs/plugins/README.md

-# Generators
+# Plugins

-This is where we document the ins-and-outs of Codotype generators.
+This is where we document the ins-and-outs of Codotype plugins.

 ## Overview

-A Codotype Generator is a package that plugs into the Codotype runtime and generates code.
+A Codotype Plugin is a package that integrates with the Codotype runtime and generates code.

-TODO - need a much more detailed overview of what precisely a generator _is_.

 ## Templates